Once upon a time, in a faraway land, people tolerated lousy behavior and a complete and utter lack of integrity as long as there were great results.

 But if you say one thing and do another, or if you don’t share in the sacrifices of your team, you’ll lose their respect, and productivity and morale will take a hit.

-In today’s hypercompetitive world, it’s essential to mean what you say and lead by example.
+In today’s hyper-competitive world, you must mean what you say and lead by example.

 2. Your Troops Eat First

-One of the first things you learn going through military officer training is this principle: Your troops eat first.
+One of the first things you learn during military officer training is this principle: Your troops eat first.
 Leaders with integrity always keep their troops in mind.
 They eat last.
 This was a survival technique in earlier times—first the horses were fed, then soldiers, then officers.

 This principle is just as relevant today as it is on the battlefield.